 I will be talking about it today and describing its interior and exterior as well as its history, construction and the events that take place there.
 So, lets get started!

-The National Theater of Costa Rica
+Visiting the National Theater of Costa Rica

 The National Theatre of Costa Rica has an exquisite neo-classical exterior that was heavily based on the famous Palais Garnier in Paris, France.
 The theater exterior itself features the statues of the famous Spanish writer, Calderon de la Barca and the famous German composer, Ludwig von Beethoven.